Susceptible-Infected Epidemics on Evolving Graphs: Upper bound on evoSI

 For the purpose of comparisons it is convenient to give a reformulation of C-avoSI where the graph has been constructed before the epidemic.
-We call this process avoSI.
+We call this process \emph{avoSI}.
 To describe this process we define the notion of `stable edge'.
-We say an edge between two vertices $x$ and $y$ is stable if one of the following conditions hold: \begin{itemize} \item Both $x$ and $y$ are in state $S$. \item Either $x$ or $y$ has sent an infection to the other one through this edge. \end{itemize} We say an edge is unstable if both conditions fail.
-Note an $S-I$ pair is necessarily unstable since the vertex in state $I$ has not sent an infection to the vertex in state $S$.
-We define \emph{avoSI} process as follows. \begin{itemize} \item Each infected vertex sends infections to its neighbors at rate $\lambda$.
+We say that an edge between two vertices $x$ and $y$ is \emph{stable} if one of the following conditions hold: \begin{itemize} \item Both $x$ and $y$ are in state $S$. \item Either $x$ or $y$ has sent an infection to the other one through this edge. \end{itemize} We say that an edge is \emph{unstable} if both conditions fail.
+Note that an $S-I$ pair is necessarily unstable since the vertex in state $I$ has not sent an infection to the vertex in state $S$.
+We define the avoSI process as follows: \begin{itemize} \item Each infected vertex sends infections to its neighbors at rate $\lambda$.
 If the neighbor has already been infected then nothing changes.
-Once a vertex receives an infection, it stays infected forever. \item A vertex in state $S$ will at rate $\rho$ break its connection with a vertex in state $I$ and rewire to another randomly chosen vertex.
-The events for different $S-I$ connections are independent. \item For every unstable $I-I$ edge, each of the two $I's$ will rewire at rate $\rho$ to another uniformly chosen vertex. \end{itemize}
+Once a vertex receives an infection, it stays infected forever. \item A vertex in state $S$ will break its connection with a vertex in state $I$ at rate $\rho$ and rewire to another randomly chosen vertex.
+The events for different $S-I$ connections are independent. \item For every unstable $I-I$ edge, each of the two $I's$ will rewire at rate $\rho$ to another uniformly chosen vertex.
+(This also explains why we call such edges `unstable', since they may evolve.) \end{itemize}

 \begin{lemma} The C-avoSI process and avoSI process running on a configuration model have the same law in terms of the evolution of the set of infected vertices. \end{lemma}